sunrenjie/learn-spring-security/Readme.md

-# About this repo
+## Module 1 - Secure a ﻿﻿Simple﻿﻿ Spring MVC Application

-This is the codebase of the Learn Spring Security course. <br/><br/>
+This is the codebase for Module 1 of [Learn Spring Security](http://bit.ly/github-lss)

-If you're already a student of the course - you can start exploring this through the lesson notes in the course. <br/>
+## Non-Standard Modules

-If you're not a student, you can get access to the course here: http://bit.ly/github-lss <br/>
+_m1-lesson6-noboot_
- <br/> <br/>
+- is the version of _m1-lesson6_ that  doesn't use Spring Boot